Aakashraj04/copy-file/README.md

 Anaconda - Python 3.7
 ## ALGORITHM:
 ### Step 1:
+Open Jupyterlab and a plain text file and save the file with .txt extension

 ### Step 2:
+ Enter some words in file.txt file.

 ### Step 3:
+Create python notebook.

 ### Step 4:
+Enter the code with file name as excatly given in .txt extension.

 ### Step 5:
+Run the code ,it will copy from file to file2

 ### Step 6:
+Open the file2.txt it will copy the input and display.

 ## PROGRAM:
 ```